 - At the bottom, select the page zooming level percentage from the drop-down.

-This will enable the page zoom in or out according to your setting in the safari browser.
-The default percentage is set to 100%, anything less than 100% shrinks the screen and over 100% will magnify.
+This will enable the page to zoom in or out according to your settings in the Safari browser.
+The default percentage is 100%; anything less than 100% shrinks the screen, and over 100% magnifies the screen.

-Now next time when you load any web page, it will default to the level of zooming selected in the settings page.
+Next time you load any web page, it will default to the level of zooming you selected on the settings page.